Connecting is the key to high impact presenting

 2. Make it personal

-You can craft the most creative, compelling and clever presentation in the world but if your content and message aren’t relevant to your audience, you won’t connect with them.
+If your content and message aren’t relevant to your audience, you won’t connect with them.
 Make sure that everything you say and show is personal and relevant to your audience in some way.
-If it’s not relevant, doesn’t serve any purpose or offer any value to your audience then it’s just ‘noise’ which will quickly disconnect you.
+If it’s not relevant, doesn’t serve any purpose or offer any value to your audience, then it’s just ‘noise’, which will quickly disconnect you.

 3. Be maverick

-Most business presentations are very similar.
+Many business presentations are very similar.
 Professionals reading bullet point after bullet point or simply dumping information on their audience in the same monotone voice.
-I don’t know anyone who likes attending business presentations unless their job is so boring that they would rather do anything else than do it.
 A maverick challenges the status quo.

 4. Smile and make them smile too